-Check for multicollinearity
+Variable Selection

-Each of the 26 factors was conducted separately with bivariate logistic regression, and the unadjusted odds ratio (OR) was calculated.
-With the selected predictor variables, a comprehensive multivariable model was created.
+Variables were selected in two stages.
+In the first stage, bivariable analysis (chi-square test) was conducted separately for each of the 26 variables.
+In total, 18 (MICS 2012) and 14 (MICS 2019) variables were selected by using 5% level of significance for adjusted logistic regression model (Table 3).
+With the selected predictor variables in second stage, a comprehensive multivariable model was created.
 With a cut-off value of 4.00, we also used the variance inflation factor (VIF) value to analyse multicollinearity in the final model [26].
 All variables were included in the model in this stage because the VIF values of each variable were less than 4.00.

+Model Performance

+The Area under the Receiver Operating Characteristic (AUROC), the indicators of sensitivity, specificity to evaluate the accuracy of best model.
+The higher ROC areas indicated a better performance of the models.
+In ROC curve, lower P-value conclude that the model actually does discriminate between two categories and area under curve is higher than the 0.5025.

 Ethics Statements